Rehabilitation after injury, leg massage for female patientPin it

 • Running – Running (for a lower extremity injury), or any form of exercise, has the potential to cause further damage to the injured body part within 48 hours of an injury.

 • Massage – Because it encourages circulation, massage can increase edema and hemorrhage during the body’s initial response to injury.
-Experts suggest extending the time frame for avoiding massage to 72 hours following an acute injury.
+Therapists should avoid deep or circulatory massage during the acute phase, but may observe swelling, range of motion limitations, and other signs to adjust future sessions safely.

 However, massage therapists can still apply a useful technique for acute injuries less than three days old without causing harm.
 While rest, ice, compression and elevation are essential and effective, they only support the cardiovascular side of acute injury physiology.
 R.I.C.E. overlooks the body’s natural edema removal system, the lymphatic system.